Post-Natal MOT Physiotherapy | iPS Clinics in Bridgend, Cardiff, Carmarthen, Newport & Porthcawl Logo Phone Icon Call

 Post-Natal MOT Consultation

-Appointment Type: Your initial consultation includes a screening questionnaire, Full postural screen, pelvic floor muscle assessment, Abdominal muscle exam to check for any muscle separation and Screening for bladder, bowel or sexual dysfunction.. £100 Time: 60 minutes
+Appointment Information: Your initial consultation includes a screening questionnaire, Full postural screen, pelvic floor muscle assessment, Abdominal muscle exam to check for any muscle separation and Screening for bladder, bowel or sexual dysfunction.

 Namrata Chauhan